• H O M E

 Several member artists enjoy studying the botanical history and botany of their subjects and share these fascinating details with the membership.

-Here is a sampling of their reports from 2021:
+Here is a sampling of their reports:

 MAGNOLIA